elyukai/optolith-database-schema/docs/reference/magicalActions/ElvenMagicalSong.md

 #### <a name="PerformanceParameters/cost/interval"></a> `interval?`

-Specified if the AE cost `value` have to paid for each time interval.
+Specified if the AE cost `value` has to be paid for each time interval.

 - **Type:** <a href="../_ActivatableSkill.md#Duration/UnitValue">Duration/UnitValue</a>